pronovic/vplan/README.md

 A **device group** consists of:

 - a **name** - an identifier matching the regex `[a-z0-9-]+`, unique within this plan
-- one or more **devices** - all devices in a device group will turn and off together, like a scene
+- one or more **devices** - all devices in a device group will turn on and off together, like a scene
 - one or more **triggers** - a trigger is in scope on certain days and describes the times when a device group will turn on and off

 Each **device** consists of: